 I’m a big fan of Patty Azzarello, a writer and executive coach.
-I’ve been a follower of her blog for a long time and I find her advice really helpful.
-Much of it comes out of her experience in large organizations but it’s often applicable to people working in companies of all sizes.
+I find her advice really helpful.
+Much of it comes out of her experience in large organizations, but it’s often applicable to people working in companies of all sizes.

 Don’t give up

 It’s also vitally important to remember that people who get promotions also get turned down.
-In my own career I had about 4 significant promotions and about 4 big job wins.
+In my own career, I had about four significant promotions and about four big job wins.
 But I was probably told NO at least 20 times along the way.
 The people who win, win at that particular time.
 Your win will come if you keep at it!

 I know this is true for me.
 I’ve been turned down for many, many, many more jobs than I’ve been offered.
-I’ve been turned down for new jobs – I once got turned down for not one, not two, but THREE jobs to people that I knew personally.
-(New York City seems big until you work in media for a little while.)
+I’ve been turned down for new jobs – I once got turned down for not one, not two, but THREE jobs to people who I knew personally.
 I’ve also been turned down for plenty of jobs within companies I was working for – promotions, lateral moves, you name it.
 In fact, I’ll bet I’ve been turned down four or fives times as often as I’ve gotten the job.
-But the “yeses” were so worth it!
+But the “yeses” were so worth it.

 So my advice is to keep going.
 Raise your hand.
 Keep putting yourself out there.
 The rejections will sting but the “yes” will come.
 And when it does, it will be worth it.

-Tami Forman is the founding executive director of Path Forward and a frequent speaker on issues related to caregiving and workforce participation.
+Written by Tami Forman, the founding executive director of Path Forward and a frequent speaker on issues related to caregiving and workforce participation.